The best Wordle start words are the key to beating the game and avoiding the need to search for today's Wordle answer.

 I've written before about how I've played every Wordle so far and lost only once, and No. 1 on my list of tips is to use a good starting word.
 So that's what I'll discuss here.

 Read on and I'll explain what the best Wordle start words are, the math behind them and what alternatives to try.
-Oh, and given Wordle is celebrating its first birthday today, here's my list of the 5 ways Wordle needs to improve for its second year and beyond.

 Most common letters